Valentina Matviyenko: Sanctions

+On 30 July 2025, Matviyenko attended the World Conference of Speakers of Parliament, organized by the Interparliamentary Union in Geneva, Switzerland, in spite of being targeted by Swiss government sanctions.
+Nevertheless, the Swiss government had issued special permits allowing her to attend anyway, along with a group of 12 other Russian officials also including the Deputy Chairman of the State Duma, Piotr Tolstoy, who was targeted by Swiss sanctions as well.
+A group of European lawmakers walked out in protest during her speech, in which called she blamed Ukraine for triggering a Russian intervention through its actions in the Donbass, and called for the lifting of sanctions against Russia.
+Questioned on the matter by the news agency Keystone-SDA, the Federal Department of Foreign Affairs commented that they are responsible for facilitating the entry of official delegates as agreement between the Swiss federal government and the Interpaliamentary Union.

 Family

 Valentina Matviyenko has a son, Sergey (ru, born 5 May 1973), with her husband, Vladimir Vasilyevich Matviyenko.
 In May 2003, Sergey Matviyenko was appointed vice-president of the Bank Saint Petersburg.
 Later he also became vice-president and first vice-president (2005) of Vneshtorgbank.
 Sergey married Zara Mgoyan, a Russian pop singer of Armenian and Kurdish origin (b.
 1983) on 30 April 2004, but they divorced a year later.